 (4) have an interest in exploring veterinary medicine or another health-related career; and

 (5) have demonstrated maturity, initiative and curiosity about the world in general.

-Applications for the 2019 Summer Veterinary Experience will open on March 1, 2019.
-Please check back to this page for the application link in March 2019.
+Applications for the 2019 Summer Veterinary Experience are now closed.
+Please check back in March 2020 for the application for the next Summer Veterinary Experience!